Free Download PC Game

 beautifully rendered mayhem.
 This is silky-smooth stuff and the

-carjack a taxi and take off like a lunatic, mowing down the innocent.
+graphical details are truly awesome as you'll see the first time you carjack a taxi and take off like a lunatic, mowing down the innocent.
 Sonically, GTA 3 cannot be beaten; in-car tunes are provided from one of nine radio stations,

 each with its own distinct feel, and the sounds of the city are all